 Guidelines revised on December 15, 2017.
 Please review before submitting.
 We will not accept contributions that do not conform to these guidelines.
+We are staffed by volunteers who don’t have time to do extensive line editing.
 Thank you.

 Each edition of Immanence Journal explores a particular theme.
 Stay up to date on the themes of upcoming journals and submission dates by signing up to receive our newsletter.

 Submissions are now open.
-Theme for Spring/Summer 2019: Gaia’s Dilemma.
+Theme for Spring/Summer 2019: Earthspeech: Stories for a Planet in Transition.
 The deadline for submissions will be January 15, 2019.

 Theme for Fall/Winter 2019: Reimagining the Heroic.
 The deadline for submissions will be July 15, 2019.